ViSilver/visilver.github.io/docs/cucumber-spring-junit5.md

 public class RunCucumberTests {}
 ```

-In case the configuration of your project is split across several packages and you need to add them to `GLUE`, specify the packages names as comma separated values.
+In case the configuration of your project is split across several packages and you need to add them to `GLUE`, specifying the packages names as comma separated values.
+In our case, `com.example.bdd` is the base package under which our application code is developed.
+Thus, it is sufficient to add the entire base package to `GLUE`.

 The `@SelectClasspathResource("bdd")` annotation tells Cucumber to look for the feature files under *"classpath:bdd/"* folder or *"src/test/resources/bdd/"*.
 Additional configuration parameters can be passed to Junit using `@ConfigurationParameter`.

-## Spring integration
+## Spring Integration Configuration

 Our next step would be to tie the Spring context to our Cucumber test context.
 We can achieve this by combining the `@CucumberContextConfiguration` with our Spring test configuration.